mazhewitt/candle-cormel/README.md

 This demonstrates how to integrate complex, multi-file CoreML models with Candle, providing a foundation for advanced ANE-optimized architectures.

 See [examples/qwen/README.md](examples/qwen/README.md) for detailed documentation.

+#### Important: Explicit model file paths only

+Filename discovery and globbing have been removed.
+Models must be configured with explicit file_path values for each component (embeddings, FFN prefill/infer, LM head).
+See CUSTOM_MODEL_GUIDE.md for details and examples.

 ## Platform Support